• About Us

 Thursday

-A long-time SqSm friend made a $250,000 planned gift to our Sustainability Fund, a law firm pledged $50,000 in Corporate EITC funds to support our Workforce Development Program, and a new academic tutor donated $250 to our Year End Appeal.
+A long-time SqSm friend made a $250,000 planned gift to our Sustainability Fund; a local law firm pledged $50,000 in Corporate EITC tax credits to support our Workforce Development Program; and a new academic tutor donated $250 to our Year End Appeal.

 Friday

-A SquashSmarts staff member opened his home during the holiday to an alumni facing a particularly challenging time, while the mother of a SquashSmarts student came to the aid of a staff member who was in need -- proving that our community is stronger, safer and kinder the more bridges we build to support each other.
+A SqSm staff member opened his home during the holidays to an alumni facing a particularly challenging time; at the same time, the mother of a SqSm student came to the aid of a staff member in need -- both proving our community is stronger, safer and kinder the more bridges that we build to support each other.

 Five Fun Things